The research process is a repeating cycle, both for individuals and for communities. It's very much like the scientific method.

 Using someone else's idea without giving them credit is considered plagiarism and academic dishonesty.
 This can have serious consequences.
 Fortunately, it's really easy to avoid.
 Cite your sources.
 Cite all of them - not just textual, but any images, graphs, videos, audio recordings, or data you use.
 One reason college students are taught this is because it's expected in the professional academic publishing world too.
 So, it's advisable to think critically and pay attention to citations when you are evaluating the research of others.

 My appointment scheduler is still open for you to meet with me virtually.
-We can use either WebEx or Google Meet, depending on your preference (or a phone call if that is preferable).
+We can use Zoom, Google Meet, or WebEx depending on your preference (or a phone call if that is preferable).
 When you schedule an appointment, please indicate your platform preference.
 You will receive a separate email with meeting details.
-I do not currently have office hours scheduled for this summer.
-This is subject to change, and will depend upon how and when we return to campus.
-I will note changes here.